THE PHILIPPINES

 Recommendations & Advice

-Alona Beach is the go-to destination for most visitors to Panglao.
-It offers a good mix of hotels, dive shops, and a lively nightlife scene.
+Alona Beach is the most common base for visitors to Panglao, offering a broad mix of hotels, dive shops, and a lively evening scene.

-If you're planning to dive from here or take a dive course, it's worth doing a bit of research before booking.
-There are plenty of operators, but not all offer the same standards—some focus more on the regional market, while others are geared toward international divers.
+If you plan to dive regularly or take a course, it’s worth doing some research before booking.
+While there are many operators in the area, standards can vary—some primarily serve the regional market, while others are more focused on international divers.

-Walk along the beach, visit the shops, and don’t hesitate to ask the right questions before committing.
+Spend some time walking the beach, visiting dive shops, and asking the right questions before committing.

 Donao Beach: Is the main mooring point for the Panglao bangka fleet and one of the main pick-up point for divers heading out to the reefs